SudhanshuAgrawal27/arduino_target_finder_rl/README.md

 # Blind Target Search

-*Learning to find a hidden target with reinforcement learning, then evaluating the trained policy on an Arduino with a light sensor.*
+*Learning to find a hidden target with reinforcement learning.
+Deploying the trained policy on an Arduino with LEDs and a light sensor.*

 ## The problem